Small Arms Firing Schools at the National Matches

 Rifle Small Arms Firing School

 Rifle students fire prone, sitting and standing position slow or rapid-fire exercises.
-On the second day, Rifle SAFS students, while still being assisted by their coaches, have a unique opportunity to test their new marksmanship knowledge and skills by firing an M16 Rifle EIC Match that uses the course of fire practiced on the range the previous day.
+On the second day, Rifle SAFS students test their new marksmanship knowledge and skills by firing an M16 Rifle EIC Match.
+Participants must bring eye and ear protection to the course.
+The minimum age for Rifle SAFS students is 12.

 Advanced Service Rifle Course

-Intermediate and advanced rifle shooters who have attended previous Rifle SAFS: You belong in this group if you have previously attended one or more Rifle SAFS, have fired in competition where you have completed a rifle EIC match or have earned an NRA classification of Sharpshooter or higher.
+Individuals in this course must be intermediate and advanced rifle marksmen and women who have attended previous Rifle SAFS, have fired in a rifle EIC match or have earned an NRA classification of Sharpshooter or higher.

 What to expect